 Why Is Malpractice Such an Issue for Stroke Sufferers?

 Strokes and TIAs can occur in many parts of the brain, and their outcomes vary widely depending on the sufferer’s prior health status.
-If you have a family history of strokes, heart attacks or TIAs, then you might be more prone to experiencing them in the future.
+If you have a family history of strokes, heart attacks, or TIAs, you might be more prone to experiencing them.

 Strokes and TIAs are survivable, but only with prompt action.
-For instance, although starting a rehab program, managing your diabetes, controlling your blood pressure and engaging in routine exercise can all help you prevent future incidents, these solutions only work with medical supervision.
+For instance, although starting a rehab program, managing your diabetes, controlling your blood pressure, and engaging in routine exercise can help prevent future incidents, these solutions only work with medical supervision.

 Time Matters With Strokes and TIAs

 After a stroke, it’s vital that doctors rapidly restore your brain’s blood supply.
-Depending on your condition, they may also have to perform surgeries to remove the clots, expand the artery and repair any damaged blood vessels.
+Depending on your condition, they may also have to perform surgeries to remove clots, expand the artery, and repair damaged blood vessels.

 The longer you wait to deal with stroke damage, the more likely you are to experience more severe complications.
-In other words, it’s essential to get diagnosed as early and correctly as possible.
+In other words, getting diagnosed as early and correctly as possible is essential.

 What Constitutes Malpractice?

-- Failing to provide specialized stroke or TIA treatment, or
+- Failing to provide specialized stroke or TIA treatment

 One of the biggest problems with malpractice is that it often results in unnecessary procedures.
 In addition to the fact that strokes already feature high-risk symptoms, their location inside the brain heightens the risks of mistreatment, such as incorrect surgeries.

-It’s entirely possible to lead a full, vibrant life after a stroke or TIA, but your odds are far worse when you receive the wrong treatment.
-If you suspect that you were victimized by malpractice, then you need to talk to a lawyer soon.
+It’s possible to lead a full, vibrant life after a stroke or TIA, but your odds are far worse when you receive the wrong treatment.
+If you suspect you were victimized by malpractice, you need to talk to a Chicago medical malpractice attorney soon.